Xcash-Labs/xcashlabs-docs/docs/en/interacting/xcashd-reference.md

 ## Overview

-### Connects you to Monero network
+### Connects you to XCash-Labs network

-The Monero daemon `xcashd` keeps your computer synced up with the Monero network.
+The XCash-Labs daemon `xcashd` keeps your computer synced up with the XCash-Labs network.

 It downloads and validates the blockchain from the p2p network.
+In XCash-Labs xcashd can not process transactions uless the XCash-Labs DPOPS prcess is up and running.

 ### Not aware of your private keys